The-Marcy-Lab-School-Code-Challenges/cc-01-loops/README.md

 threeOrFiveInFifty() //3,5,6,9,10,12...45,48,50
 ```

-5. Write a function named `threeOrFive` that takes in an integer argument, and console.logs all the integers that are divisible by 3 or 5, including 1 up to the given integer.
+5. Write a function named `threeOrFive` that takes in an integer argument, and console.logs all the integers that are divisible by 3 or 5.
 ```
 threeOrFive(20) //3,5,6,9,10,12,15,18,20
 ```

 #### Bonus

-6. Write a fuction `triple` that takes an array of integers and returns a new array of integers with triple the value.
+6. Write a function `triple` that takes an array of integers and returns a new array of integers with triple the value.
 ```
 triple([1, 2, 3]) // returns [3,6,9]
 triple([5, 20, 27, 36,]) // returns [15, 60, 81, 108]